-Note that dlib will only be able to work with JPEG and PNG files if you also add all the source files in the dlib/external folder into your project and also add the DLIB_PNG_SUPPORT and DLIB_JPEG_SUPPORT preprocessor directives.
-If you don't know how to configure Visual Studio then you should use CMake as shown above since it will take care of everything for you.
+Again, note that dlib will only be able to work with jpeg and png files if you link in libjpeg and libpng.
+In Visual Studio, the easiest way to do this is to add all the source files in the dlib/external folder into your project and also define the DLIB_PNG_SUPPORT and DLIB_JPEG_SUPPORT preprocessor directives.
+If you don't know how to configure Visual Studio then you should use CMake as shown above since it will take care of everything automatically.

 There are a few preprocessor directives you can supply during the build process to cause the library to build in various optional ways.
 By default, the library will always do something reasonable, but they are listed here in the event that you need to use them.